-Thinking about making some changes to your kitchen?
+Thinking about remodeling your kitchen?

 Are you overwhelmed with so many choices that you don’t know where to begin?

 We suggest going back to basics as a good place to start.

 We are all spending more time at home these days, and like many kitchen remodeling contractors, we’re noticing a back-to-basics trend with kitchen renovations.
 Now “basics” doesn’t mean bare bones – far from it!
 Homeowners still want a beautiful kitchen with all the latest modern conveniences, but we are finding that they come to us looking to make their kitchen function better for them and their family.
 They want their newly remodeled kitchen to not only reflect their personal style, but also to make it function for how they use the space on a day-to-day basis.
 The “statement” kitchens of the past with their high-end everything and ornate flourishes have been pushed aside for kitchens that actually work for the families that live there.

 Cabinets can make or break the look of a kitchen renovation.
 Even if you’re committed to repurposing as many elements as possible, chances are you’ll still want to make new cabinets part of your kitchen remodel.
 One reason is that it can be surprisingly costly to repair, refinish and repaint existing cabinets.
 Another is that a good designer can reconfigure your kitchen using new cabinetry to provide more storage and functionality without making major structural changes to your existing kitchen space.

 Using basic styles like Shaker or slab-front for your cabinetry are smart choices that never go out of style.
 Even homeowners who prefer a more traditional style are leaning toward sleeker cabinets without a lot of embellishments, with some clients preferring cabinets without hardware (think of how easy they will be to clean!).
 When cabinet pulls or knobs are selected – they’re simple in profile and finish.